The mainstream media has been cashing in on “Donald Trump hysteria” for the last several months. So today we’re going to do the exact same thing.

 This issue, could also unfold into a situation where Conservative leaders use other issues, such as Rowe V. Wade, to leverage political power in favor of building Keystone.
 Again, this creates a scenario where building the oil pipeline, with the focus on short term economic gains, inevitably creates federal government gridlock, in the event a Republican takes office.

-However, in the event Trump does become the 45th President of the United States, there are some things which might be positively impacted.
+However, in the event Trump does become the 45th President, of the United States, there are things which may actually be positively effected.

 Whether Trump’s “trolling,” taints the very identity of our nation or not, remains to be determined.
 Yet, in the event Trump does win the upcoming election, the man will in no way be the most eccentric to ever take office.
 For example, in 1923, Calvin Grace Coolidge (1923-1929), literally kept a zoo of animals in the White House.
 This was a seemingly eccentric style of leadership beyond that of even “The Donald” himself.

 Clearly “the Donald,” may not come across as the strong quiet type, however maybe its time America embraced someone who is not scared to have an opinion.
-Republican gridlock over the past 8 years, will surely will be met by Democratic gridlock, “in the event,” that a Republican takes office.
+Nevertheless, Republican gridlock over the past 8 years, will surely be met with Democratic gridlock, “in the event,” a Republican takes office.